 Keep a professional tone and request that the matter receive immediate attention.
-Enclose copies of your original correspondence that verifies 30 days have passed.
-You should relist all accounts that should be deleted from your credit report due to the lack of response.
+Enclose copies of your original correspondence that verifies the 30 days has passed.
+You should relist the accounts that should be deleted from your credit report due to the lack of response.
 Be sure to include your name and Social Security number for easy tracking.